-The phrase ‘wood burning’ immediately conjures up the idea of wood burning stoves, where actually Sadiq Khan is simply referring to burning wood.
+The phrase ‘wood burning’ immediately conjures up the idea of stoves, where actually Sadiq Khan is simply referring to burning wood.
 Which, if not done correctly, does indeed cause pollution.

-Chesneys wood burning stoves are so clean that DEFRA has given them exemption status.
+Chesneys stoves are so clean that DEFRA has given them exemption status.
 This means that they can be used legitimately and safely in smoke control areas such as London.

 WHAT CAN CAUSE POLLUTION?